hackhawk-arch/Network-speed-monitor/README.md

 3. Import the dashboard:

    * Go to **Dashboards → Import**
-   * Upload `grafana/dashboard.json`
+   * Upload `grafana/network_speed_dashboard.json`

 ---

 ## 🔄 How it Works

 The `speedtest.sh` script runs periodically inside the container, performs a speed test, and sends results to InfluxDB.
-Grafana reads the data and displays it on the dashboard.
+Grafana reads the data and displays it on the dashboard.(This is yet to be implemented)

 ---